edenlightning/lightning/src/lightning_fabric/README.md

 > Don’t know what this is?
 Follow our [beginner guide here](https://lightning.ai/docs/stable/install/installation.html).

 - Python 3.8.x or later (3.8.x, 3.9.x, 3.10.x, ...)
-- Git
-- Set up an alias for python=python3
-- Add the root folder of Lightning to the Environment Variables to PATH
-- (quick-start app requirement) Install Z shell (zsh)

 </details>